dokkonut/jsdoc/README.md

 ## Documentation

 Documentation is inside of the JavaScript file.
+Will improve later